rokbenko/ai-playground/openai-tutorials/7-Assistants_API_v1_to_v2_beta_migration/README.md

 1. Clone the repository: `git clone https://github.com/rokbenko/ai-playground.git`
 2. Change the directory: `cd ai-playground/openai-tutorials/7-Assistants_API_v1_to_v2_beta_migration/GUI/Next.js`
 3. Install the dependencies: `npm i`
-4. Edit the `.env` file to set up your environment variables
+4. Create an `.env` file to set up your environment variables
 5. Run the development server: `npm run dev`
-6. To view the application, navigate to [http://localhost:3000](http://localhost:3000)
+6. To view the app, navigate to [http://localhost:3000](http://localhost:3000)

 > [!NOTE]
 > Your `.env` file should contain the following three environment variables: